Strings are UTF-8 encoded.

 StringsAndBinaries-4

-Write a function that takes a single-quoted string of the form number [+-*/] number
+Write a function that takes a single-quoted string of the form number [+-*/] number and returns the result of the calculation.

 The individual numbers do not have leading plus or minus signs.